Name: Click Intensity. Nick Johnson (CEO).

 And let me tell you, those claims cannot all be true, especially the 100% success rate, that will never happen in a business.
 And there are enough historic case studies of these types of businesses from the past that fell apart that we’ll look at to see where CI is going to eventually be headed…

 History of CI:

+This may be a bit outdated, but when I first reviewing CI, it was set to be released.
 Originally CI was supposed to be launched on March 16th, but that date has moved to March 27th: